-For those sensitive to molds, exposure to mold spores can cause symptoms such as nasal stuffiness, eye irritation, wheezing, or skin irritation, amongst other things.
-Some people, such as those with serious allergies to molds, may have more severe reactions, like fever and shortness of breath.
-Those with chronic lung illnesses, such as obstructive lung disease, may develop mold infections in their lungs.
-Molds can also trigger asthma episodes, so people with asthma should avoid contact with or exposure to molds.
+Exposure to mold spores by those sensitive to it can cause symptoms such as nasal stuffiness, eye irritation, wheezing, or skin irritation, to name just a few.
+People with more severe allergies to molds may develop a fever and suffer from shortness of breath.
+Those with serious illnesses such as obstructive lung disease may develop mold infections in their lungs.
+Molds can trigger asthma episodes as well.

 References | Disclaimer